I5UCC/VRCAutoLaunch/README.md

 # VRCAutolaunch

-A lightweight program that Automatically launches external programs with VRChat, needs to be run in the background at all times, shows status in the system tray.
+A lightweight program that Automatically launches external programs with VRChat.

 Useful if you use a boatload of different OSC programs and dont want to start them manually every time you start VRChat.